shapirone/workout-generator/README.md

 ## How it's built

 As of today, the site is built using the default SSG from Gatsby.
 The data is coming from a Google Sheet that is updated and exported manually, then saved into the app as a static JSON file.
-The app is then transforms the default exported JSON into the format expected by the React client-side.
+The app then transforms the default exported JSON into the format expected by the React client-side.

 ## Getting it running locally